exoticgenius/EGO.Gladius/README.md

 > just like what programmers do in the IDE battlefield

 ## The philosophy is:
 > Any call is not Perfectly Valid Until You Validate it
 >
 > So The Main Return Name is SPR (Super Posed Result)
+>
+> then go full PDD (Paranoid Driven Design)

 ## Install From Nuget